 The US micro-cap portfolio has performed very well this year.
 As described earlier in the NAV section, the US micro-cap portfolio had a net increase of 46 cents, due to a combination of increased earnings, accretive acquisitions and sales above carrying value.
 We've made a number of acquisitions in our various verticals.
 As you know from previous reports, our US portfolio is grouped into industry verticals where we are continuing our strategy of consolidating businesses under industry executives who can add value via organic growth and cross company synergies.
-In addition, we made several new co-investments, two of which are highlighted on pages 9 and 10 as case studies.
+In addition, we made several new co-investments, two of which we will highlight below in the case studies section.